DoD-Platform-One/bigbang/docs/understanding-bigbang/concepts/encryption.md

 ### GPG

-By default, the `Kustomization` resource uses a Secret named `sops-gpg` for the private key as shown here:
+By default, the `Kustomization` resource uses a Secret named `sops-gpg` for the private key as shown in the following:

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1